-Independently of the cloud you are deciding (or have decided) to use, there is a solution to keep your private data safe from preying eyes at all times: Secure your data with end-to-end encryption software like Boxcryptor.
-With this additional client-side zero knowledge encryption you make sure that nobody but you can access your data.
+Independently of the cloud you are deciding (or have decided) on using, there is a solution to keep your private data safe from preying eyes at all times: Secure your data with end-to-end encryption software like Boxcryptor.
+With this additional client-side zero knowledge encryption, you make sure that nobody but you can access your data.

 This list is sorted by how much storage you get for free, starting with the most free storage.

 Google offers 15 GB of free storage space, but this includes the space already used by Gmail and Google Photos.
 An upgrade to the so-called Google One membership provides 100 GB of storage space and costs $1.99 per month.
 For $9.99 you already get 2 TB.